Capex Corporation

 Capex Corporation was an American computer software company in existence from 1969 through 1982 and based in Phoenix, Arizona.
 It made a variety of software products, mostly system utilities for the IBM mainframe platform, and was known for its Optimizer add-on to the IBM COBOL compiler.
 Capex was acquired by Computer Associates in 1982.

 Origins

 The company was begun as a start-up in August 1969.
 In all there were eight original employees, with funding coming from venture capital.
 Some of the founders had been working for General Electric's computer division in Phoenix, on systems such as the GE-600 series.
 There, as a 1990 profile in the Phoenix Business Journal of one of them stated, they "encountered the types of limitations that would encourage him and countless other engineers and technical people to venture off and start their own businesses".
 Among these founders were A. LeRoy Ellison (1936–2017), who became president of the new company, and Harry N. Cantrell (1924–2004).
-Other original employees had been working on Univac.
+Other original employees had been working on Univac systems.